joshstevens19/rindexer/README.md

 checklist v1.0:

 - csv autogenerate code
-- event filter to sync all events without contracts and by indexed arguments also
 - internal tables in postgres like last seen blocks etc
 - finish command line https://ponder.sh/docs/api-reference/create-ponder
 - look into logging for better dev ex seeing what's happening with internal logs with files for traces